loopdash/loopdash/src/glossary/nonce-keys.md

 title: Nonce Keys - Loopdash
 h1: Nonce Keys
 h2: What does it mean?
-summary: Nonce keys are randomly generated strings used to ensure the security of form submissions and prevent unauthorized access to sensitive data in Wordpress.
+description: Nonce keys are randomly generated strings used to ensure the security of form submissions and prevent unauthorized access to sensitive data in Wordpress.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly